FrodeMog/Wordle/README.md

 - (Fixed. ```tabindex="-1" button.blur``` )Highlighting any key while pressing enter will double input.
 For example, pressing enter twice will skip a row.
 - Pressing backspace and enter simultaneously will delete a character as you submit.
 - If the API database check is too slow, you can spam the enter key and skip rows.
+- Pressing reset will not count as a loss if game isn't completed